All About Solar Panels

 While solar technology continues to improve by iterations, the core components have not changed much, and, while the finer points are quite detailed, the basic concept is simple.
 Grid-tied solar arrays need solar panels and one or more inverters.

 What Type of Solar Panels Do We Use?

-Nearly all solar electric modules sold in the United States are crystalline silicon modules (cSi), a form of modules that consist of rigid silicon wafers (which may be ‘poly’ or ‘mono’ crystalline – referring to the process by which they are manufactured and grade of silicon from which they are cut) housed in a weatherproof enclosure (tempered glass and aluminum).
-All electronics are soldered to a backing board and positive and negative electrical outputs allow the module to be connected to others in a string.
+Nearly all solar panels sold in the United States are crystalline silicon modules (cSi), a form of solar panel that consist of rigid silicon wafers (which may be ‘poly’ or ‘mono’ crystalline – referring to the process by which they are manufactured and grade of silicon from which they are cut) housed in a weatherproof enclosure (tempered glass and aluminum).
+All electronics are soldered to a backing board and have positive and negative electrical outputs that allow the solar panel to be connected to others in a string.
 This is the same basic design of solar collector that has been used since the 1970s.

-We frequently hear about upcoming future generations of PV (everything from thin film to building integrated PV) however we strongly feel that cSi modules remain the right choice for the New England market.
-Solar modules need to endure decades of abuse from wind, snow, and hail, and we know that cSi modules can do that.
-With over 100,000 modules in the field, we can say that roof leaks and module failures are nearly unheard of.
+We frequently hear about upcoming future generations of PV (everything from thin film to Elon Musk’s solar tiles) however we strongly feel that cSi solar panels remain the right choice for the New England market.
+Solar modules need to endure decades of abuse from wind, snow, and hail, and we know that cSi solar panels can do that.
+With over 100,000 solar panels in the field, we can say that roof leaks and module failures are nearly unheard of.

 Lest you think that a 30+ year old technology is stale and dusty, recall that loudspeaker technology is essentially the same as it’s been since the 1920s!

 The advancements in cSi technology have mainly concerned reducing the cost of production of these modules and improvements in performance.
 For example, in 2009 a typical 3′ x 5′ collector would be rated to produce around 230 watts of electricity.
 These days, the same footprint may produce more than 300 watts!